Cooperative Sensing and Heterogeneous Information Fusion in VCPS: A Multi-agent Deep Reinforcement Learning Approach: Performance Evaluation

 The parameter settings are described as follows.
 The data sizes of information are uniformly distributed in the range of [100B, 1MB].
 The transmission power of each vehicle is set to 1 mW.
 The additive white Gaussian noise and the path loss exponent of V2I communications are set to -90 dBm and 3, respectively \cite{sadek2009distributed}.
 The channel fading gains of V2I communications follow the Gaussian distribution with a mean of 2 and a variance of 0.4, and the bandwidth of the edge node is set to 3 MHz \cite{wang2019delay}.
-The noise uncertainly set is uniformly distributed in the intervals [0, 3] dB \cite{tandra2008snr}.
+The noise uncertainty is set to follow uniformly distributed in the intervals [0, 3] dB \cite{tandra2008snr}.